JMcrafter26/sora-global-extractor/README.md

 > [!Note]
 > This guide assumes you have a basic understanding of JavaScript and Sora module development.
->
-> If you are new to these concepts, consider [reading the Sora documentation](https://sora.jm26.net/docs) first.

 1. **Choose your integration method:**
    - Use the [Global Extractor](#-global-extractor) for multiple providers (recommended)